Releases

 nx version

-• the command bumps versions based on conventional commits if configured
+- the command bumps versions based on conventional commits if configured

-• can enter pre-release mode by specifying --preid flag
+- can enter pre-release mode by specifying

-• requires manual versioning when switching off of preid, doesn't keep track of stable versions and doesn't reconcile it with the pre-release version automatically
+preid, doesn't keep track of stable versions and doesn't reconcile it with the pre-release version automatically

 nx changelog

-• the nx release changelog is composed of too many steps: generate changelogs, commit, tag, push, create github releases (if configured in nx.json)
+nx release changelogis composed of too many steps: generate changelogs, commit, tag, push, create github releases (if configured innx.json) - can't be customized to add assets to the release

 nx publish